vitorM50B/nier-automata-yorha-ui/README.md

-This is a simplified Weather App, stylized to somewhat look like the UI used in NieR Automata.
+Simplified Weather App, based after the futuristic and clean look of the UI in Nier Automata.

 ---